Introduction

 for that book completely -

-essentially not update it with new information - if not enough are
+essentially not update it with new information.
+If not enough are

 willing to pay for ebooks then we dont see why we should put time into